What is SEM (Search Engine Marketing)

 SEM-christmas-gifts

 As you can see, the best companies that rank on that keyword are Click & Grow, BlueGifts, and Alibaba.
-However, they artificially rank so well because they paid to appear in a leading position on that keyword, using PPC.
+However, they artificially rank well because they paid to appear in a leading position on that keyword, using PPC.

 So, from this example, remember that advertisers pay for clicks and/or impressions, which can help bring visitors to the website, landing page, social media channels, or products.
 Simply put, marketers pay or bid for the top space in SERPs on a specific keyword using PPC methods.